matthias-jaeger-net/Processing-Axidraw-Tools/README.md

 Serial myPort = new Serial(this, myPortName, myBoudRate);
 ```
 ### Sending commands to the port
-The examples are wrapping the lines that actually send things to the port in a lot of code.
+The firmware on the Axidraw runs the EBB (Egg Bot) and the commands we can send are listed on this webpage (http://evil-mad.github.io/EggBot/ebb.html).
+The Processing examples are wrapping the lines that actually send things to the port in a lot of code.
 We were reading the code and collecting different commands here.

 #### Established connection - Basic command structre
 A command to the port is sent as a single line of characters followed by a return in the form of a ``String``